Properties of Hagen-Poiseuille flow in channel networks: Results

-To study the properties of the adaptive H-P flow described by the above theorems, we restrict our simulations to channel networks described by planar graphs embedded in the two-dimensional Euclidean space.
-This approach easily extended to $n$-dimensional Euclidian space through a graph embedding.
+To study the properties of the adaptive H-P flow described by the above theorems, we restrict our simulations to channel networks represented by planar graphs embedded in two-dimensional Euclidean space.
+This approach readily extends to $n$-dimensional Euclidean space through graph embedding.

-As biological networks evolve in time and adapt in response to the intensity of flows, we start with graphs with small length edges resulting from a Delaunay triangulation.
-The triangulation is generated from a distribution of nodes in a square lattice with their positions randomly perturbed with Gaussian noise, with a standard deviation $\sigma = 0.5$.
+As biological networks evolve over time and adapt to the intensity of flows, we start with graphs that have short edges resulting from a Delaunay triangulation.
+This triangulation is created from a distribution of nodes within a square lattice, where their positions are randomly perturbed using Gaussian noise with a standard deviation of $\sigma = 0.5$.
 The lengths of each edge $L_{ij}$ are calculated based on the coordinates of nodes $i$ and $j$.
-Some of these nodes can be sources or sinks, and equation \eqref{eq:sources_sinks} is always verified.
-The flow is initialised by randomly choosing positive arbitrary conductivities $D_{ij}(t=0)>0$.
+Some nodes may act as sources or sinks, and equation \eqref{eq:sources_sinks} is consistently verified.
+The flow is initialised with random conductivities $D_{ij}(t=0)$ uniformly distributed within the interval $[1/2, 3/2]$.

-As equation \eqref{eq:total_volume} shows, the initial distribution of conductivities determines the total fluid volume in the network of channels, thus affecting the value of the parameter $\alpha=V/\beta$ in equation \eqref{eq:dij_adaptation}.
-To maintain the volume of fluid constant for different initial conditions, we first choose the volume of fluid $V$.
-As for any initial choice of conductivities, $V_0 = \beta \sum_{(i,j)\in E} L_{ij}\sqrt{D_{ij}(t_0)}$, we renormalize the initial conductivities to the new values
+As equation \eqref{eq:total_volume} shows, the initial distribution of conductivities determines the total fluid volume within the network of channels, thereby influencing the value of the parameter $\alpha=V/\beta$ in equation \eqref{eq:dij_adaptation}.
+To maintain a constant fluid volume under varying initial conditions, we first select the initial fluid volume $V$.
+For any initial selection of conductivities, $V_0 = \beta \sum_{(i,j)\in E} L_{ij}\sqrt{D_{ij}(t=0)}$, we renormalise the initial conductivities to the new values

-Therefore, simulations for different initial conductivities and volumes can be compared.
-This renormalisation condition is important as steady-state flows depend on the distribution of initial conductivities.
+Consequently, simulations with different initial conductivities and volumes can be compared.
+This renormalisation condition is essential, as steady-state flows depend on the distribution of initial conductivities.